Multiplying with the Area Model Error Analysis

 I have fallen in love with using Error Analysis with my 4th graders.
 4th grade math content can be such a beast as students are required to master larger multiplication, division, and fraction concepts.
 Plus, they need to master their multiplication facts and become more accurate with all of their computation because almost everything requires multiple steps.
 In comes error analysis where students examine problems that have been completed with common errors.
 Students identify where the error was made and discuss what aspect of the concept the person who solved the problem does not quite understand.

 During second quarter, we focus on multiplication.
 I expect my students to master the area model and the standard algorithm.
-If you are unfamiliar with the area model for multiplication, here's two quick videos that you can watch to understand how it works:
+If you are unfamiliar with the area model for multiplication, here's a quick video that you can watch to understand how it works:

 While I was teaching the multiplication area model, I kept noticing common errors (either within one student's work or across the class in general).
 Of course, this made me wonder what I had done wrong in my teaching and how I could go about improving students' understanding and mastery of the method.